finaldzn/DataLabel/README.md

 # DataLabel
 datalabel images using a json config file
+The created csv is not yet easily configurable.
 ## USAGE :
 click on "choose" to choose the folder where all the pictures you want to label are